-Tom Ayers has been a reporter and editor for 33 years.
-He has spent the last 15 years covering Cape Breton and Nova Scotia stories.
+Tom Ayers has been a reporter and editor for more than 30 years.
+He has spent the last 16 years covering Cape Breton and Nova Scotia stories.
 You can reach him at email@example.com.

 Latest from Tom Ayers

 COVID-19 forces cancellation of coal mining celebration, memorial to miners